IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/strategies_options.org.md

 "Regenerative agriculture" OR
 "Regenerative farming" OR
 "Rewilding" OR
-"soil restoration"
+"Soil restoration" OR
+"Restoration ecology" OR
+"Regeneration" OR
+"Regenerative system" OR
+"Ecological regeneration"

 # 2) Drive systemic change in the sectors most responsible for natures decline

-## Regulation measures for resource management
+## Regulation of resource extraction

-"Cap resource consumption" OR
+"Capping resource use" OR
 "Consumption fee" OR
 "Consumption regulation" OR
-"Conversion off-budget subsidies" OR "Cross-compliance" OR
+"Cross-compliance" OR
 "Emission caps" OR
-"habitat protection" OR
+"Habitat protection" OR
 "Land use regulation" OR
 "Land acquisition regulation" OR
 "Licensing and permitting"  OR
 "Logging regulation" OR
 "Pollution control" OR
 "Process regulation" OR
-"Regulation of resource extraction" OR
+"Resource extraction regulation" OR
 "Regulatory measure" OR
-"Resource use restriction" OR
+"Resource capping" OR
 "Sustainable public procurement" OR
-"Tax on consumption" OR
 "Territorial use-rights for fisheries" OR
 "Trade regulation" OR
 "Wildlife trade regulation" OR
 "Zoning regulation"

-## Market-Based innovative instruments for conservation
+## Innovative economic instruments forconservation

-"Biodiversity bond" OR
 "Biodiversity compensation" OR
 "Biodiversity conservation banking" OR
-"Biodiversity offset" OR
 "Cap and Trade" OR
 "Cap and share"  OR
-"Carbon credit" OR
-"Commodity future" OR
 "Corporate Social Responsibility"  OR
-"Cross-compliance incentive" OR
-"Derivative trading" OR
-"Ecological fiscal transfer" OR
-"environmental Mitigation" OR
-"Environmental Tax"  OR
-"Environmental impact bonds" OR
+"Environmental Mitigation"  OR
-"Green subsidy" OR
-"internalization of externalities" OR
+"Internalization of externalities" OR
 "Market-based financing mechanism" OR
 "No net loss" OR
 "Payment for ecosystem services" OR
-"Reducing Emissions from Deforestation and Forest Degradation" OR "remediation" OR
+"Reducing Emissions from Deforestation and Forest Degradation" OR "Remediation" OR
 "Subsidy reform"  OR
-"Tradable permit" OR
-"Trade ban" OR
 "True cost pricing" OR
 "Zero deforestation"

-## Standards, certification, and supply chain initiatives
+## Standards certification and supply chain initiatives

 "Certification" OR
 "Collaborative supply chain initiative" OR
 "Commodity chain regulation" OR
 "Consumer demand for transparency" OR
-"Corporate disclosure mandate" OR
+"Corporate disclosure" OR
 "Eco Labeling" OR
 "Fair Trade Certification" OR
-"Forest Stewardship Council Certification" OR
-"Global sustainable seafood initiative" OR
+"Forest Stewardship Council Certification" OR "Sustainable seafood initiative" OR
-"green branding" OR
+"Green branding" OR
 "Guideline" OR
 "ISO Standard" OR
 "Labeling" OR